Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs: Conclusions and outlook

 We close this paper by pointing out two immediate applications we plan to carry out as a result of the results reported here.
-On the one hand, the new behaviour of the magnetisation function in discs with $d\chi_m/dR < 0$ is consistent with the stationary state of accretion found in numerical simulations~\citep{shiokawa2011global} and could be potentially relevant in the context of jet generation.
+On the one hand, the new behaviour of the magnetization function in disks with $d\chi_m/dR < 0$ is consistent with the stationary state of accretion found in numerical simulations~\citep{shiokawa2011global} (i.e. the radial profile of $\beta_{\mathrm{m}}$ at the equatorial plane) and could be potentially relevant in the context of jet generation.
 The main reason for this is because magnetic susceptibility enhances the development of the MRI, resulting in an accretion state with higher vertical stresses and a value of the alpha viscosity parameter close to the observed values~\citep{2007MNRAS.376.1740K}.
-Therefore, it is interesting to perform numerical simulations of the initial data reported here for models with $d\chi_m/dR < 0$ to explore the possibility to obtain jets from accretion discs with non-constant magnetic susceptibility.
+Observations suggest that $\alpha_{\rm visc}$ should have a value around $0.1$ \citep{2007MNRAS.376.1740K} but MHD disk simulations yield typical values close to $0.02$ \citep{2011ApJ...738...84H}.
+Recently, a first effort to understand this problem has shown that paramagnetic disks reach values of this parameter close to $0.12$ \cite{Oscar2020}.
+Therefore, it is interesting to perform numerical simulations of the initial data reported here (considering weaker magnetic fields) for models with $d\chi_m/dR < 0$ to explore the possibility of obtaining jets from accretion disks with non-constant magnetic susceptibility.

 On the other hand, analytical solutions of a torus in hydrostatic equilibrium are commonly used to produce jets by introducing an ad-hoc, weak poloidal magnetic field~\citep{Porth2019,Cruz-Osorio2022,Fromm2021b}.
 One of the issues with this approach is that the initial state is not self-consistent (see discussion in~\cite{Cruz-Osorio2020}).
-A possible solution to this question is to start from magnetised discs with toroidal fields (i.e.~the Komisarov solution).
+A possible solution to this question is to start from magnetized disks with toroidal fields (i.e.~the Komissarov solution).
 There are already some indications of the appearance of outflows in such conditions but those are challenging to obtain due to numerical resolution limitations and computational requirements~\citep{liska2020large}.
-It is worth investigating whether non-constant magnetic susceptibility discs as the ones reported in this work, characterized by a more magnetised inner edge, could facilitate jet launching and reduce the computational requirements to produce it.
+It is worth investigating whether non-constant magnetic susceptibility disks as the ones reported in this work, characterized by a more magnetized inner edge, could facilitate jet launching and reduce the computational requirements to produce it.
 Our findings on those two topics of research will be reported elsewhere.

 \begin{appendix}